pahaul/pahaul.github.io/README.md

 - faster
 - more consistent
 - easier to control

+To achieve meaningful results with LLMs, it would be necessary to provide at least some form of explicit rule set in addition to the model prompts.

 ## Experiment 2: OCR Analysis with a Vision LLM
 **Objective:** convert historical book pages directly into machine-readable text without classical OCR.